marisacasillas/ImCo/README.md

 ## Setup

-Launch the application by running `app.py` in the `imco` directory.
+Launch the application by running `app.py` in the `imco` directory (make sure the file is executable with Python 3 on your machine, e.g., `chmod +x app.py` for OSX with Python 3 installed).

 When ImCo first runs, you'll need to open a your working directory (File > Open or cmd + o).
 This directory should contain a configuration .json file and a subdirectory called "images" that itself contains directories of images to code.
 The ImCo app will save your annotation data in a file called `state.db` that it creates in your working directory.

 The structure of the working directory is as follows: